-The first assessment of design feasibility will come from the NEON domain field personnel in charge of collecting and processing samples (with the exception of plant canopy foliar samples) for analysis by contracted laboratory facilities.
-Most sampling efforts for the terrestrial biogeochemistry design will require one week of dedicated field time (i.e., soil and plant tissue sampling) for two technicians to complete 1-3 sites, depending upon the complexity of each site.
+The first assessment of design feasibility will come from the NEON domain field personnel in charge of collecting and processing samples for analysis by contracted laboratory facilities.
+Most sampling efforts for the terrestrial biogeochemistry design will require several days to a week of dedicated field time (i.e., soil and plant tissue sampling) for two technicians to complete 1 site, depending upon the complexity of each site.
 In addition to field time, domain personnel will also conduct sample processing (e.g., soil sieving, drying, subsampling) prior to sending samples to contracted laboratories.
-The most time-sensitive and lengthy post-field processing will be for soil N transformation rates.
-This procedure requires that technicians sieve soil cores, weigh subsamples, extract subsamples in 2M potassium chloride solution for 18-24 hr, and then filter the extractant for shipment to a contracted laboratory.
-Careful balancing of field time (i.e., number of soil cores collected per day) with the required post-field soil processing will be necessary to complete this protocol successfully.
+The most timesensitive post-field processing will be for soil N transformation rates.
+This procedure requires that technicians sieve soil cores, weigh subsamples, extract subsamples in 2M potassium chloride solution, and then filter the extractant for shipment to a contracted laboratory within 24 hours of sample collection.
+Scanning for leaf mass per area and measurement of soil moisture are also time-sensitive tasks that must occur within several days of sample collection.
+Careful balancing of field time (i.e., number of soil cores or foliar samples collected per day) with the required post-field processing will be necessary to complete these tasks successfully.
 NEON's ability to make these measurements will require iteration between field personnel and staff scientists to determine an approach that is time-efficient and does not compromise the data.

 Aside from logistical review of the design by NEON field crews, one of the tools that can be used to assess the initial sampling design is a statistical framework developed to aid in optimizing the sampling strategy across the observatory.
 The spatial and temporal components that define where and when soils and plant tissues will be sampled have implications for how the data can be analyzed on their own and in relationship to other datasets.
 However, it is useful to assess the adequacy of the sampling plans using both a classical statistical power analysis and analyses of simulated data within a Bayesian hierarchical data assimilation framework.
 The Bayesian hierarchical approach allows for the specification of both deterministic trend components and covariance structures with both spatial and temporal terms.
 In this approach, data are simulated in accordance with deterministic components and spatial-temporal covariance structures of interest.
 Statistical data assimilation is used to analyze the simulated data and estimate posterior distributions for parameters of interest (e.g., temporal trends).
 In reality, the number of samples and frequency of collections are driven by an understanding of baseline data needs (i.e., characterization), published data on inter-annual variability in C and nutrient stocks (i.e., periodic sampling of soils and plant tissues), published data on intra-annual variability in soil biogeochemical processes (i.e., soil N transformations), and budgetary constraints of the project.
-However, this statistical framework will provide a useful means to check the quality of information and to help justify an update the design, if resources permit.
+However, this statistical framework will provide a useful means to check the quality of information and to help justify an update of the design, if resources permit.
 An example of a use case for the Bayesian statistical framework is given in Appendix 8.1.